dragonwasrobot/dragonwasrobot.github.io/_posts/2016-11-22-sum-types-in-kotlin-elixir-and-elm.md

 layout: post
 title: "Sum types in Kotlin, Elixir, and Elm"
 category: programming
-description: "In this blog post, we define the concept of sum types with examples in Elm, Elixir, and Kotlin."
+description: "In this post, we define the concept of sum types with examples in Elm, Elixir, and Kotlin."
-tags: [Elm, Elixir, Kotlin, Types, tagged union types, Functional programming, Programming languages]
+tags: [Elm, Elixir, Kotlin, Types, sum types, Functional programming, Programming languages]
 ---